Giancarlo Stanton Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.81 team ERA ranks seventh across all league pitching staffs.
+- The Rangers' 3.78 team ERA ranks sixth among all league pitching staffs.

-- Rangers pitchers combine to surrender 76 home runs (one per game), the fifth-fewest in baseball.
+- The Rangers give up the fifth-fewest home runs in baseball (76 total, one per game).

-- Dunning makes the start for the Rangers, his ninth of the season.
-He is 6-1 with a 2.92 ERA and 39 strikeouts through 64 2/3 innings pitched.
+- Gray makes the start for the Rangers, his 14th of the season.
+He is 6-2 with a 2.96 ERA and 65 strikeouts in 76 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up six hits.
+- In his last time out on Sunday against the Toronto Blue Jays, the righty threw 2 1/3 innings, allowing six earned runs while surrendering six hits.

-- The 28-year-old has put together a 2.92 ERA and 5.4 strikeouts per nine innings in 16 games this season, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.